udacity/FSND-P4-Design-A-Game/RUBRIC.md

     explaining that the move is illegal.
 There should be no 'Internal Server Errors' so long as User input is otherwise properly formed.

-- **New game documented**
+- **Documentation**
+    - Meets Specification: A README file is included with steps necessary to run the application locally.
-    - Meets Specification: The new game is documented in a README.md file, with explanation of the rules and score-keeping so that it is possible to understand how to use the API without reading the source code.
+    - Meets Specification: The new game is documented in a README.md file, with explanation of the rules and score-keeping.
+    - Meets Specification: The API is documented so that users can understand how to use the API without reading the source code.
+    - Meets Specificaiton: The student has meaningfully reflected on their design decisions and recorded their reflections in Design.txt.

-- **New endpoints created**
+- **New Endpoints Created**
     - Meets Specification: required endpoints are implemented with behavior that follows the project description.
     - Meets Specification: `get_game_history` is created.
-The output should be sufficient to 'replay' the game from start to finish and get the same result (notwithstanding any randomization inherent to the game).
+The output should be sufficient to 'replay' the game from start to finish and get the same result (notwithstanding any randomization inherent to the game). <todo is this redundant? does the previoius item cover this?)

-- **New endpoints use correct http methods**
+- **Appropriate use of HTTP Methods**
-    - Meets Specification: Additional endpoints make use of sensible http methods.
+    - Meets Specification: Additional endpoints make use of appropriate HTTP methods.

-- **New endpoints are documented**
-    - Meets Specification: Additional endpoints behavior is explained, and parameters and return variables detailed.

 - **Resource Containers**
     - Meets Specification: All endpoints make use of sensible Resource Containers.